 |The section falls back from the hedge line.
 Lots of panzer grenadier sections lurking in the background.|

-The Paras next phase saw some better command dice and I decided to bring the second section on and rolled successfully to see them deploy to the hedge line.
-With a German section within Sten range the section fired but only managed to kill one German and inflict 2 shock.
+The Paras next phase saw some more useful command dice, so I decided to deploy the second section.
+With the lieutenant on the table this required a deployment roll but I was successful and they deployed to the hedge line.
+With a German squad within Sten range the section fired, but only managed to kill one German and inflict 2 shock.
 I had hoped for a little better than that.
-I tried to bring on the sniper and the 2" mortar but they failed to deploy.
+I tried to bring on the sniper and the 2" mortar, but they failed to deploy.

-The Germans phase saw them bring down a ranging shot that managed to land on top of the Bren team and kill one of the crew and inflict 1 shock.
-Fortunately he rolled one 6 and two 5s in his command dice, which meant his options for this phase were limited with his grenadier sections plus he had to be a little careful as he didn't know what else I had left to bring on to the table.
+The Germans phase saw them bring down a ranging shot that managed to land on top of the Bren team and kill one of the crew and add some shock.
+Fortunately his remaining command dice limited options for the grenadier squads and I could sense there was some caution in case the Paras deployed another section (if only I had one to deploy!).

 Things didn't look good on the hedge line and so Section 2 also fell back to try to avoid the impending barrage and/or the blast of MG42s.
-A roll of 5 on the movement roll with 2 shock meant they could get back from the hedge a rather meagre 3" but not back far enough to escape the barrage.
+The combined effects of the shock and terrain meant they struggled to move fast enough and so would likely find themselves under the barrage when it arrived.

-The barrage duly arrived and while it did little harm to both sections it pinned them and with a CoC dice some way away I could only hope for a turn end roll to lift the barrage.
+In the next German phase the barrage duly came crashing down.
+While it did little harm to both sections they are now pinned and with no sign of a CoC dice on the horizon it would be some time before I could hope for a turn end to lift the barrage.
 I began to feel it was probably time to say my farewells and withdraw.
 We played out one more phase and it was clear the only outcome was likely to be further casualties to me for little or no gain, and so with everyone within 12" of a JoP, we withdrew.